 - À bientôt – See you later

 Remember that in French, in informal situations, you can use the word “Tu.”
 However, if you are meeting others in formal situations, you should use “Vous.”
-Learn more about the basic greetings here.
+Learn more about the French basic greetings as you study along with Ling.

 Best Ways To Introduce Yourself In French